-Delivery of Priorities - Achievements, Challenges & Risks (3)

-Managing expectations about delivery of priority frontline services with finite resources and managing demand.

-- External factors theft and vandalism on work schedules. - Capacity. - Delivery of grant funded projects for decarbonisation plans through Salix Funding. - Delays to the LNRS - Delivering inland food interventions following port expansion.

-Street Scene

-- Capacity to implement government Resource and Waste Strategy.
-Impacting on progress towards improved recycling rates and funding. - Current levels of recycling borough wide will make it difficult to meet the government recycling targets. - Capital and revenue food waste grant allocation will not meet the funding required for the roll out of kerbside food waste collections. - Recruitment and retention of front-line staff within the whole of the environment area, support has been sort from resourcing team.
+Key challenges: Managing expectations about delivery of priority frontline services with finite resources and managing demand.
+External factors theft and vandalism on work schedules.
+Capacity.
+Delivery of grant funded projects for decarbonisation plans through Salix Funding.
+Delays to the LNRS Delivering inland food interventions following port expansion.
+Street Scene Capacity to implement government Resource and Waste Strategy.
+Impacting on progress towards improved recycling rates and funding.
+Current levels of recycling borough wide will make it difficult to meet the government recycling targets.
+Capital and revenue food waste grant allocation will not meet the funding required for the roll out of kerbside food waste collections.
+Recruitment and retention of front-line staff within the whole of the environment area, support has been sort from resourcing team.
+Port Health Work continues to adapt the service to respond to the increased demands generated by the new Border Target Operating Model.
+Risks to non-delivery: Street Scene Capital and revenue food waste grant allocation unlikely to meet the funding required for the roll out of kerbside food waste collections.
+Regulatory Services Capacity available to deliver inland food interventions affected by demands of port health function resulting in less inspections taking place.

-Port Health

-• Work continues to adapt the service to respond to the increased demands generated by the new Border Target Operating Model.

-Street Scene

-Capital and revenue food waste grant allocation unlikely to meet the funding required for the roll out of kerbside food waste collections.

-Regulatory Services

-• Capacity available to deliver inland food interventions affected by demands of port health function resulting in less inspections taking place.
 Recruitment underway with action plan being developed.

-Local Nature Recovery Strategy (LNRS)

-• Delays to LNRS may impact on Planning decisions.
+Local Nature Recovery Strategy (LNRS) Delays to LNRS may impact on Planning decisions.
 Working with Planning to understand these challenges and responding to a request from Lincolnshire County Council for additional capacity to support the development of the Strategy.

+Economy & Growth, Leisure & Tourism

+E BELLINS